Aging and Death

 Death is one of our two greatest transitions, the other being birth.
 It is a natural part of life, one that all of us, and all living beings, pass through.
 Unfortunately, however, we live in a death-phobic culture and, as a result, most of us, like Woody, try to turn our attention away from death and dying as much as possible.

 Talking with others also allows us to think about how we would want to die if we have a chance to control or affect the circumstances.
 Our culture considers death a medical problem, not a spiritual event, and for a medical profession dedicated to keeping us alive at all costs, death is often seen as a defeat or a failure.
 Modern medicine is now so powerful that doctors almost always have yet another, often heroic, intervention that may extend life for weeks, months or even years.
 These end-of-life interventions, however, frequently extend life at the cost of severely impairing the quality of the dying person’s final days.
-Being Mortal: Medicine and What Matters in the End, by Atul Gawande, is an important discussion of this problem and what can be done about it by the medical profession and by us, if we are prepared.
+There are several books by MD's offering advice and guidance to those facing major illness and/or death.
+These include Being Mortal: Medicine and What Matters in the End, by Atul Gawande; That Good Night: Life and Medicine in the Eleventh Hour, by Sunita Puri; and At Peace: Choosing a Good Death After a Long Life, by Samuel Harrington, MD.
+Each offers an important perspective on the challenges and limitations we face given the current state of end of life medicine today, and ways to work successfully within these limits.

 Death is an integral part of most non-Western spiritual paths, however, and spiritual practice is, at its core, preparation for dying.
 For instance, Buddhist monks in Asia sometimes meditate in charnel grounds in order to experience the impermanence of the human form.
 There are no charnel grounds here in the U.S., but I have found it a powerful experience to meditate in graveyards.
 There are other practices available to open us to the experience of our own death, such as allowing people to cover you with a sheet and act around you as if you had died.
 Or you can, on your own, lie down, close your eyes and cover them, and imagine yourself dying.

 The experience of what is often called “ego death” is familiar to many who have taken psychedelics; it can be frightening, yet once you survive it there is a sense of release, and confidence that while it is necessary to have an ego to operate while alive, death is not the end of who we are.
-Some, when in altered states, have even experienced their own physical death.
+Some, when in altered states, have even experienced their own physical death, or had near death experiences.

 Death also presents an opportunity to leave a legacy.
 The way in which we die makes a difference not just to us but also to all those around us.
 To be able to die with courage and an open acceptance, to accept death with grace, offers a powerful example to others in how to face their own deaths.
 This point is made in a beautiful novel, A Lesson Before Dying by Ernest J. Gaines.
 It may not be easy to achieve such grace and courage, but the more we face the reality of death while we are alive, the better the likelihood is that in the end we will come to terms with our death in ways that leave a final gift to others.